rizavelioglu/rizavelioglu.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. researcher in the [Machine Learning Group] at [Bielefeld University].

-My research interests are computer vision(2D), object detection and segmentation, and generative models especially diffusion models.
+I am a Ph.D. researcher in the [Machine Learning Group] at [Bielefeld University], specializing in computer vision and generative models.
+My research focuses on object detection, segmentation, and diffusion models, with an emphasis on their application in challenging real-world scenarios.
+I am passionate about pushing the boundaries of AI to create innovative solutions in vision and beyond.

 ### Recent works:
 <ul>